YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-F[ILEHEADER]*

 Dumps file header information.
 A DSE dump of a database file header prints a 0x prefix for all fields printed in hexadecimal format.
-Refer to the "Introduction" section for a description of the file header fields.

 Use only with -ALL or -UPDPROC

 *-G[LO]*

 Dumps the specified record or blocks into the current output file in Global Output (GO) format.
-YottaDB/FIS strongly suggests using -ZWR rather than -GLO as the ZWR format handles all possible content values, including some that are problematic with -GLO.[The GLO format is not supported for UTF-8 mode - use the ZWR format with UTF-8 mode.
+YottaDB strongly suggests using -ZWR rather than -GLO as the ZWR format handles all possible content values, including some that are problematic with -GLO (The GLO format is not supported for UTF-8 mode - use the ZWR format with UTF-8 mode.).

 Incompatible with: -ALL, -FILEHEADER, -UPDPROC and -ZWR.